build-on-aws/bedrock-agent-txt2sql/README.md

 ## Step 7: Testing the Setup

 ### Testing the Bedrock Agent
-- While in the Bedrock console, select “Agents” under the Orchestration tab, then the agent you created.
+- While in the Bedrock console, select **Agents** under the Orchestration tab, then the agent you created.
 You should be able to enter prompts in the user interface provided to test your action groups from the agent.

 ![Agent test](Streamlit_App/images/agent_test.png)